kizniche/Mycodo/mycodo-manual.rst

 properly, it's best to familiarize yourself with the `basics of Python <https://realpython.com/python-conditional-statements/>`__.

-Note that there are two different IDs in use here, one set of IDs come from the Measurements, under the ``Conditions`` section of the Conditional, and one set of IDs come from the Actions, under the ``Actions`` section of the Conditional.
+Note that there are two different IDs in use here, one set of IDs are for the measurements, under the ``Conditions`` section of the Conditional, and one set of IDs are for the Actions, under the ``Actions`` section of the Conditional.
 Read all of this section, including the examples, below, to fully understand how to configure a conditional properly.

-IMPORTANT: If a measurement hasn't been acquired within the Max Age that is set, "None" will be returned and substituted with the {ID} in the code.
+IMPORTANT: If a measurement hasn't been acquired within the Max Age that is set, "None" will be returned when measure("{ID}") is called in the code.
 It is very important that you account for this.
 All examples below incorporate a test for the measurement being None, and this should not be removed.
-If an error occurs (such as if the statement resolves to comparing None to a numerical value, such as "None < 23"), then the conditional will not trigger and will throw an error in the daemon log.
-Accounting for None is useful for determining if an Input is no longer acquiring measurements.
+If an error occurs (such as if the statement resolves to comparing None to a numerical value, such as "if None < 23"), then the code will stop there and an error will be logged in the daemon log.
+Accounting for None is useful for determining if an Input is no longer acquiring measurements (e.g. dead sensor, malfunction, etc.).

 To create a basic conditional, follow these steps, using the numbers in the screenshots, below, that correspond to the numbers in parentheses: